-Primary materials on a facade in the CFO shall be brick, natural stone, or other materials compatible with surrounding buildings expected to remain, pursuant to Envision Franklin.
+Primary materials on a facade in the CFO shall be brick, natural stone, or other materials with surrounding compatible buildings expected to remain, pursuant to Envision Franklin.

 4.8.6 Transitional Features

 Development or redevelopment shall comply with Chapter 8, Transitional Features.